nigelaukland/s3-astrofy-cv/src/content/blog/APIGateway.md

 Simple demonstration of API Gateway.
 The only coding involved was a Python function running on AWS Lambda which is responsible for forming the JSON payload response.

+_Note: API URLs are offline to manage costs_

 Steps involved:

 1. Creation of an API Gateway with two routes: